statsite/statsite/README.md

     $ make
     $ ./statsite

+Dependencies:

+jansson - If you don't have Jansson installed - TODO(aasta/hhuang): install instructions for jansson

+libev -

+murmurhash -

 Building the test code may generate errors if libcheck is not available.
 To build the test code successfully, do the following::